 Fresh salads, soups, or steamed are the best way to prepare your vegetables.
-Next best is stir-fried, roasted, etc. Stay away from anything shallow or deep fried.
+The next best is stir-fried, roasted, etc. Stay away from anything shallow or deep fried.

-Bright or deep colors are best such as leafy greens (bok choi, spinach, broccoli, etc), berries, red bell peppers, papaya, moringa, etc.
+Bright or deep colors are best.
+Go for leafy greens, berries, red bell peppers, papaya, moringa, etc.

 Wash all fruits and vegetables.
 Even organic fruits and vegetables can have poison sprayed on them.
 Also, ensure you use water you would consider safe to drink.

 Get a good variety.
 Different foods have different nutritional value.
 When it comes to fruit and vegetables, choose a variety of colors and types.
 This actually applies to all food.
-Ensure you are consuming a good mix of proteins, dairy, fruit, vegetables, complex carbohydrates, good fats, etc.
+Ensure you are consuming proteins, dairy, fruit, vegetables, complex carbohydrates, good fats, etc.

 Proteins.
 Vegetarian proteins (tofu, eggs, beans, etc.) are best for health and other reasons.
 Failing that, go for fish (salmon is great) and lean meats (skinless chicken and lean beef are my favorites).